stes/hugo-academic/README.md

+Note that this is a slightly modified version of the Hugo Academic Team I use for [my personal homepage](https://stes.github.io).

 # Academic: the personal website framework for [Hugo](https://gohugo.io)

 **Academic** is a framework to help you create a beautiful website quickly.
 Perfect for personal, student, or academic websites.
 [Check out the latest demo](http://gcushen.github.io/hugo-academic-demo/) of what you'll get in less than 10 minutes.